mircopergreffi/mircopergreffi/userful-notes/Functional-Filmmaking.md

 ### Color Grading with ZONE System
 11 zones from 0 to 10.
 Every element in the scene have a zone, with an associated percentage of the dynamic range.

+## EP2 - How to Actually Edit Videos
+## EP3 - How to Make Anything Look Photoreal
+## EP4 - Turning Ideas into Good Videos
+## EP5 - How to Tell a Story About Anything